whitestone-no/Cambion/docs/transports/netmq.rst

 NetMQ
 -----

-If you have one application that needs to talk to another application, either on the same computer, or even on a different computer, you can't use the loopback transport.

-Fortunately Cambion has another transport, called ``NetMQ``, to cover these use-cases.
-This uses `NetMQ <https://github.com/zeromq/netmq>`_ to send data between instances of Cambion.
+When the default Loopback transport doesn't cover your use-cases, Cambion has other transports available.
+One of these uses `NetMQ <https://github.com/zeromq/netmq>`_ to send data between instances of Cambion.

 .. note:: NetMQ uses two TCP ports.
 These two ports needs to be open in your firewall.